rotundasoftware/backbone-courier/README.md

 ### view._getParentView()

 `view._getParentView()` is an internal method that returns a view's "parent view".
 You may supply your own version of this method on your view objects (which will override the default implementation) if you want to provide a custom means to determine a view's parent.
 The default implementation determines a view's parent by its position in the DOM tree, scanning the tree for the closest parent that has a Backbone view in $( el ).data( "view" ).
-This data value is set on each view's element automatically by Backbone.Courier.
-Note the default implementation depends on jQuery's or Zepto's $.parent() and $.data() methods - the only hard dependency on a DOM library or tree in Backbone.Courier.
+This data value is set on each view's DOM element automatically by Backbone.Courier.

+> Note: The default implementation of '_getParentView' depends on jQuery's or Zepto's `$.parent()` and `$.data()` methods - this is the only dependency on a DOM library or tree in Backbone.Courier.

 ### view._getChildViewByName( childViewName )